garrettkatz/nvm/README.md

 106
 ```

-We can check the final register states when the program is finished:
+We can check the final register states now that the program is finished:
 ```
 >>> my_nvm.decode_state(layer_names=register_names)
 {'r0': 'false', 'r1': 'false'}